Canberra ACT Region

 My favourite Taekwondo move is a spinning, jumping inward crescent kick and I think always will be.
 But I really enjoy learning new techniques and then being able to execute them correctly.

-I would like to see my and Instructor Tamara’s Dojang numbers increase.
-I also plan to train hard in the lead up to my next grading.
+I would like to see my and Instructor Tamara’s Dojang students grow.
+I also hope to have achieved my next degree as part of my next grading.